 - Driver’s license information

 Drivers are also required to provide this information to police officers investigating the scene.
-Neglecting to do any of this could result in a misdemeanor or felony charge, depending on if there were injuries present at the accident.
+Neglecting to do any of this could result in a misdemeanor or felony charge, depending on whether there were injuries suffered in the accident.

 Penalties for Leaving the Scene of an Accident

-The penalties will depend on the circumstances of the accident.
-However, some of the penalties you could face for leaving the scene include:
+Penalties can depend on the circumstances of the accident.
+However, some of the penalties you could face for leaving the scene of an accident include:

 - Misdemeanor Hit and Run – NRS 484E.020.
 This occurs when there is property damage and you flee the scene of the accident.
 Penalties for this offense include up to six months in jail, a fine of up to $1,000, and up to six demerit points on your driver’s license.

 - Felony Hit and Run – NRS 484E.010.
-This is when death or bodily injury occurs and you leave the scene.
-The penalties are much harsher for this offense and include two to 15 years in prison, a fine of up to $5,000, and a possible license suspension or permanent revocation.
+When death or bodily injury occurs and you leave the scene.
+The penalties are much harsher for this offense and include 2 to 15 years in prison, a fine of up to $5,000, and a possible license suspension or permanent revocation.